AkuzaInu/dirbuster/README.md

 python main.py
 ```

-After enter a url.
-The url must start with http
+After running this command, enter a url.

+The url must start with *http* or *https*.

 ## Disclaimer
 THIS IS CREATED FOR EDUCATIONAL PURPOSES ONLY, USE THIS IN YOUR OWN ENVIRONMENT.